 MYTH: My spouse is the high-income partner and will have to pay all the attorney’s fees, so it really won’t cost me anything to go to court and try to get a better result for myself.

 FACT: When one spouse has little in the way of separate assets, attorney’s fees generally come out of marital funds.
 If one spouse has a much higher income or a disproportionate amount of separately owned assets, then a court might order that spouse to pay part of the other spouse’s legal fees and costs.
 Counting on this, however, is very risky.
 You will have to file a request in court (which costs money), and it’s impossible to know up front how much a judge might eventually award.
-In the meantime, your attorney is not going to work for free.
+In the meantime, your attorney is working on your behalf.
 You could end up taking out loans and running up credit card debt to pay for litigation costs.
 Such costs can quickly grow out of control.